ChaoTzuJung/dcard-toursim/README.md

 In addition to lazy-loading data, dcard-tourism also use react core functions to enhance app performance, such as `React.memo`、`useCallback`、`useMemo`...etc.

 ## File Structure
+- Creating path aliases in create-react-app with `tsconfig.json` setting.
+- Organize types definitions in `types` folder.
+- Smarter way to organize **import** statements using `index.ts` files
+- Export **S** object from `styled.ts` to resolve naming convention issue with React component and styled component.
 ```
 src
 ├── api